So you want to teach yoga poses and sequences to kids and help them learn to slow down, right?

 That’s the basic start-up routine.
 We do that whole yoga flow, both sides, usually once or twice, pretty fast-paced.
 Then after that, we start to slow the routine down.

-If you are ready to jump in and start teaching the Kids Yoga Poses for the Perfect Yoga Flow, check out the pose cards here!
+If you are ready to jump in and start teaching a Yoga Flow, check out the printable cards and video instructions here!
 Plus get tons of teaching tips and tricks to start off your classes the right way 🙂

 Slow the poses down once they start to get a little tired